Shuooang/Winpache/README.md

 # `Winpache` source
 * Only those who study the inside of 'Winpache' need the above source, and the developer who will build the server only needs to download the following Winpache setup files.
-* It also contains the template source to add the API to, and there is a tutorial in the menu.
+* It also contains the template DLL project to add the API to, and there is a tutorial in the menu.